haquocdat543/k8s-cluster-setup/cloud/cloudformation/README.md

-# K8s cluster setup using cloudformation
+# K8s cluster setup using Cloudformation
-This is a demonstration of k8s cluster setup using cloudformation
+This is a demonstration of k8s cluster setup using Cloudformation

-Note: This is not using EKS service
+Note: This is not using EKS service ( Just base on EC2 and other services )
 ## Prerequisites
 aws credentials configuration.